Keep your diagnostic skills sharp…..

 This journal is able to host additional materials online (e.g. datasets, podcasts, videos, images etc) alongside the full-text of the article.
 For more information please refer to our guidelines on submitting supplemental files

-International Journal of Surgical Pathology adheres to the AMA Manual of Style.
-View the guide here to ensure your manuscript conforms to this style.
+International Journal of Surgical Pathology adheres to the AMA Manual of Style, 11th edition.
+View the guide here to ensure your manuscript conforms to this style, with the modifications noted below.

 For each text citation there must be a corresponding citation in the reference list and for each reference list citation there must be a corresponding text citation.